oslabs-beta/rediQLess/README.md

 An optimization middleware that leverages the best features of GraphQL and Redis to give developers the most lightweight database possible, with runtime speeds that average to around eighty to ninety percent faster than standard calls to an API.
 All while avoiding an overabundance of calls to third-party APIs.
 More specific, more efficient, absolutely RediQLess.

+## How It Works

+RediQLess as a middleware is powered by two class objects, RediQL and RediCache.
+RediQL is a dynamic query caching mechanism which leverages the RediCache Class Object to communicate with Redis on your local Redis port to initialize Redis functionaly.
+The RediCache Class Object uses incoming queries as a map to navigate Redis' key-value store; destructuring the queries into a series of constant time-readable key-value pairs with references to connected nodes.
+If RediCache finds that incoming query information is stored within Redis, RediCache is able to return that requested data in sub-15ms time.
+If RediCache does not find the incoming query within the Redis Store, the query is sent back through RediQL to grab the information in the requested API schema via GraphQL.
+As the data returns to the client, it is simultaneously sent back to RediCache to store that data for future use.

 ## Getting Started

 ### 1. Installing and Connecting to a Redis Server

 This package is meant to work in conjunction with redis.
 To install redis:

 - Mac-HomeBrew:

   - At the terminal, `brew install redis`
   - Start redis server with `redis-server`